OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Identifying Leaked Passwords

 [ASVS v4.0 Password Security Requirements](https://github.com/OWASP/ASVS/blob/master/4.0/en/0x11-V2-Authentication.md#v21-password-security-requirements) provision on verifying new passwords presence in breached password datasets should be implemented.

+There are both commercial and public services that may be of use for validating passwords presence in prior breaches.
+A well known public service for this is [Pwned Passwords](https://haveibeenpwned.com/Passwords).
+You can host a copy of the application yourself, or use the [API](https://haveibeenpwned.com/API/v2#PwnedPasswords).

 ### Notify users about unusual security events